 African-American

-Blind Lemon Jefferson, born Lemon Henry Jefferson, was a celebrated American blues and gospel singer-songwriter and musician.
-Rising to prominence in the 1920s, he earned the title "Father of the Texas Blues" and stood out as one of the most popular blues artists of his era.
+Blind Lemon Jefferson, whose birth name was Lemon Henry Jefferson, was a legendary American blues and gospel singer-songwriter.
+Emerging during the 1920s, he earned the distinction of being called the "Father of the Texas Blues" and was among the most prominent blues musicians of his day.

-His classics, like "Long Lonesome Blues" and "See That My Grave Is Kept Clean," highlight his musical genius and storytelling ability, securing his place as a trailblazer in the world of blues music.
+Iconic tracks such as "Long Lonesome Blues" and "See That My Grave Is Kept Clean" showcase his brilliance as both a storyteller and musician, ensuring Blind Lemon Jefferson’s lasting legacy as a true pioneer in the history of blues music.

 Naturalistic